-- Learning Guide A Learning Guide will guide the student through the supportive readings, videos, animations, and other media under consideration for any particular lecture/module.
-This document provides tips on approaching the material and issues of specific concern relating to the associated exam. - Lecture Outline A lecture outline organizes the course content and guides the student through the material in preparation for associated assessments.
+- Module (or Lecture) Home Page The Module Home Page serves as a resource hub for the instructional unit.
+The Module Home Page will contain a lecture outline, supportive handouts, laboratory considerations, videos, and other resources.
+This Module Home Page is located on Blackboard and can also be accessed on the website: www.noelways.com. - Learning Guide A Learning Guide will guide the student through the supportive readings, videos, animations, and other media under consideration for any particular lecture/module.
+This document provides tips on approaching the material and issues of specific concern relating to the associated exams. - Lecture Outline A lecture outline organizes the course content and guides the student through the material in preparation for associated assessments.
 In addition, the outline is designed for student note-taking. - Handouts Handouts highlight points in the lecture sequence requiring special attention, comment, or visual support.
-These tend to revolve around more complex physiological topics. - Videos Support Videos of the lectures will follow a lecture outline closely.
+These tend to revolve around more complex physiological topics. - Video Support Videos of the lectures will follow a lecture outline closely.
 The goal of this media is to cover all content, both in the lecture setting as well as in the laboratory. - Laboratory In a traditional educational setting, the laboratory lends itself to a "hands-on" approach to understanding course content.
-As this course has a laboratory component but is entirely online, rich image banks compensate for this aspect with rich image banks and accompanying video support. - Exams are usually given on a module-by-module basis and are administrated on Blackboard.
+As this course has a laboratory component but is entirely online, rich image banks compensate for this aspect with accompanying video support. - Exams are usually given on a module-by-module basis and are administered on Blackboard.
 The exams cover material on the outlines, handouts, and videos.
 The exams are noncumulative, but any lecture topic assumes a working knowledge of previous lecture topics.